-Mr. Wang Ping (至平), male, aged 50, is an independent non-executive Director of the Company, the chairman of the Audit Committee and a member of the Nomination Committee.
+Mr. Wang Ping (至 平), male, aged 51, is an independent non-executive Director of the Company, the chairman of the Audit Committee and a member of the Nomination Committee.
 Mr. Wang was appointed as the independent non-executive Director on 24 December 2012.
 Mr. Wang has over 20 years of experience in corporate finance, audit, accounting and taxation.

-Mr. Wang Ping currently holds the following positions in other companies: an independent non-executive director of China Hangking Holdings Limited (stock code: 3788), a company listed on the Stock Exchange, since February 2011; an independent non-executive director of Jia Yao Holdings Limited (formerly known as Tourism International Holdings Limited) (stock code: 1626), a company listed on the Stock Exchange, since June 2014.
+Mr. Wang Ping currently holds the following positions in other companies: an independent non-executive director of China Hangking Holdings Limited (stock code: 3788), a company listed on the Stock Exchange, since February 2011; an independent non-executive director of Jia Yao Holdings Limited (formerly known as Tourism International Holdings Limited) (stock code: 1626), a company listed on the Stock Exchange, since June 2014; an independent non-executive director of Shenzhen Fuanna Bedding and Furnishing Co.
+Ltd., a company listed on the Shenzhen Stock Exchange since October 2021.

-Mr. Wang Ping previously held the following positions in other companies: A senior accountant and subsequently a manager for audit department of Deloitte Touche Tohmatsu CPA Ltd. from September 1999 to August 2002; a chief financial officer of China Jishan Holdings Limited, a company listed on the main board of Singapore Stock Exchange, from February 2004 to March 2007; and vice president and subsequently director of EV Capital Pte Ltd., a financial advisory and consulting firm focusing on initial public offerings, capital raising and private equity investments, from May 2007 to March 2010; a senior vice president of Guang Da (China) Automotive Components Holdings Limited, a subsidiary of China First Capital Group Limited (formerly known as China Vehicle Components Technology Holdings Limited), a company listed on the Stock Exchange (stock code: 1269), and the chief financial officer and an executive director of China First Capital Group Limited, from December 2012 to December 2015; an independent non-executive director and a non-executive director of Chongyi Zhangyuan Tungsten Co., Ltd. which is listed on the Shenzhen Stock Exchange from November 2010 to May 2017 and from May 2017 to June 2020 respectively; an independent non-executive director of Shenzhen Fuanna Bedding and Furnishing Co.
-Ltd., a company listed on the Shenzhen Stock Exchange, from December 2013 to September 2017; an independent non-executive director of China Sinostar Group Company Limited (formerly known as Shihua Development Company Limited) (stock code: 485), a company listed on the Stock Exchange, from July 2014 to May 2020; an independent non-executive director of Sichuan Crun Co., Ltd., a company listed on the Shenzhen Stock Exchange, from March 2016 to March 2019; an independent non-executive director of Shenzhen Zowee Tech.
+Mr. Wang Ping previously held the following positions in other companies: A senior accountant and subsequently a manager for audit department of Deloitte Touche Tohmatsu CPA Ltd. from September 1999 to August 2002; an independent non-executive director and a non-executive director of Chongyi Zhangyuan Tungsten Co., Ltd. which is listed on the Shenzhen Stock Exchange from November 2010 to May 2017 and from May 2017 to June 2020 respectively; an independent non-executive director of China Sinostar Group Company Limited (formerly known as Shihua Development Company Limited) (stock code: 485), a company listed on the Stock Exchange, from July 2014 to May 2020; an independent non-executive director of Sichuan Crun Co., Ltd., a company listed on the Shenzhen Stock Exchange, from March 2016 to March 2019; an independent non-executive director of Shenzhen Zowee Tech.
 Co., Ltd., a company listed on the Shenzhen Stock Exchange, between July 2016 and January 2020; a non-executive director of Bojun Education Company Limited (stock code: 1758), a company listed on the Stock Exchange, between September 2016 and September 2019; and an independent non-executive director of Yunnan Energy New Material Co., Ltd. (formerly known as "Yunnan Chuangxin New Material Co., Ltd."), a company listed on the Shenzhen Stock Exchange, between April 2017 and April 2020.